 The home or patio rolling cooler is a fun one if you have a backyard pool, home bar, or similar gathering place in your home.
 They double as a table, and ensure cool drinks are always available for your guests without them needing to tromp though your house to the fridge, often dripping wet, to rummage around in your stuff.
 If you have a pet peeve about people going through your things, and don’t want to shell out hundreds or even thousands for a second drinks only fridge in your garage or something, these are your best bet.

 Soft coolers are, in my opinion, best used as glorified lunchboxes.
-They’re great for short trips, keep things cold for about 8 hours, and are perfect for a relatively short trip out, keeping whatever you put in it nice and chill for a long drive and a bit of a sit; perfect for work or short beach trips with just yourself and a small number of others.
+They’re great for short trips, keeping your beverages and beers cold for about 8 hours, and are perfect for a relatively short trip out, keeping whatever you put in it nice and chill for a long drive and a bit of a sit; perfect for work or short beach trips with just yourself and a small number of others.

 For any of these, you want to look primarily at its capacity and construction to determine whether it’s good, but the criteria vary a bit between the types.